bamfranceschi/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      We learned about Express middleware and Express' server-side routing

 - [ ] Describe Middleware?
+      Middleware is a function that gets executed in a specific linear order.

 - [ ] Describe a Resource?
+      A resource is data that is stored in a database.
+These can be images, arrays of objects, etc. URIs are used to access each resource.

 - [ ] What can the API return to help clients know if a request was successful?
+      Status codes in the 200s.

 - [ ] How can we partition our application into sub-applications?
+      Server-side routing is helpful to do this.
+Set up a router for each section of resources you have, to better manage navigation to resources.
+Ex. /api/users and /api/posts manage different buckets of resources.

 ## Minimum Viable Product